axoflow/axosyslog-core-docs/content/filterx/filterx-otel/_index.md

     The following example does two things:

-    - It checks if the hostname resource attribute exists, and adds the sender IP address if it doesn't.
+    - It checks if the hostname resource attribute exists, and sets it to the sender IP address if it doesn't.

         ```shell
         if (not isset(resource.attributes["host.name"])) {